Bob Rock: Work with Metallica

-Payolas and Rock and Hyde
+Payola$ and Rock and Hyde

-After being hired by Little Mountain Sound Studios in 1976, Paul Hyde followed Rock to Vancouver and in 1978 they formed the Payola$.
+After being hired by Little Mountain Sound Studios in 1976, Paul Hyde followed Rock to Vancouver and in 1978 they formed Payola$.
 Hyde was the band's vocalist, Rock played guitar.
 Rock and Hyde were the only mainstays over the band's history, having changed bassists and drummers several times.

 The band released their first single, "China Boys", in 1979, and attracted the attention of A&M Records.
-A year later their The four track EP Introducing Payola$ was released by A&M. The band released the album In a Place Like This in 1981.
+A year later their four track EP Introducing Payola$ was released by A&M. The band released the album In a Place Like This in 1981.
 The album was produced by Rock, and was a critical success, but didn't do well commercially.

-The band attracted the attention of famed British songwriter and producer Mick Ronson, who produced Payolas' 1982 album No Stranger to Danger.
+The band attracted the attention of famed British songwriter and producer Mick Ronson, who produced Payola$'s 1982 album No Stranger to Danger.
 The album included the hit single "Eyes of a Stranger", which won the Juno Award for best single.
 Junos were also given to Rock and Hyde for their songwriting, Rock was awarded Recording Engineer of the Year, and the band as a whole won Most Promising Group.

 In 1987, the band (who had by then changed their name to Paul Hyde and the Payolas) again changed their name to Rock and Hyde and had two hit singles in Canada with the song "Dirty Water", which made it to #20 on the RPM Hot 100 chart, and "I Will", which peaked at #40.
 In 2007, the Payolas became briefly active once more as a touring and recording act, releasing the EP Langford Part One.